ph-pham/RepSeq/README.md

 # RepSeq

 This package is for analysing high-thoughput sequencing repertoire data.
 It focus on clonotype data sets pre-processd by ClonotypeR, rTCR and MiXCR.
-Clonotype tables from different samples are merged, filtered, normalized and tested for differential expression between groups of samples.
+Clonotype tables from each sample are concatenated, filtered, normalized and tested for differential expression between groups of samples.
 Diversity indices are also studied.
 Results could be visualized in different ways.

 Contact: ph.phuong-a-gmail.com